Johjoh-6/Tic-Tac-Toe/README.md

 Game simple
 But set well the rules.
-Need to look for the IA
+Need to look for the IA hint: https://en.wikipedia.org/wiki/Minimax ;